m-ld/sustainable-web-apps/spec/design/approach.md

 ### Text CRDT

 All our analysed [use-cases](../use-cases.md) involve editable text, and since we want to support live collaboration, that text generally needs to be editable by multiple users at the same time.
 We're going to build support for an [embedded text CRDT in **m-ld**](https://github.com/m-ld/m-ld-spec/issues/35).
-More generally, we will allow an application using **m-ld** to choose an appropriate data type for any given value in the dataset, such as binary when storing image data.
+More generally, we will allow an application using **m-ld** to choose an appropriate data type for any given value in the Linked Data graph, such as binary when storing image data.

 ### SHACL support